nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func Withdraw(user interop.Hash160, amount int)
 ```

-Withdraw initialize gas asset withdraw from NeoFS\.
-Can be invoked only by the specified user\.
+Withdraw initializes gas asset withdraw from NeoFS\.
+It can be invoked only by the specified user\.

-This method produces Withdraw notification to lock assets in side chain and transfers withdraw fee from user account to each Alphabet node\.
-If notary is enabled in main chain\, fee is transferred to Processing contract\.
-Fee value specified in NeoFS network config with the key WithdrawFee\.
+This method produces Withdraw notification to lock assets in the sidechain and transfers withdraw fee from a user account to each Alphabet node\.
+If notary is enabled in the mainchain\, fee is transferred to Processing contract\.
+Fee value is specified in NeoFS network config with the key WithdrawFee\.